iacgm/website/content/articles/adts.md

 \end{align}
 \]

 What does this tell us?
 It means that a `List a -> Bool` cannot be decomposed into a `List (a -> Bool)`.
 That is, a boolean function cannot (in general) be decomposed into functions over its inputs, no matter how you combine them!
-In fact, it generalizes this result to many non-Boolean functions!
+In fact, it generalizes this result to other types as well!

 ## Further Reading